caktus/django-jsx/README.md

 * The `compilejsx` management command finds all the `jsx` blocks in the project's templates.
-It creates a jsx_registry.js file which has a snippet of javascript for each JSX block, .
-It also defines a `renderAllDjangoJSX` function.
+It creates a jsx_registry.js file which has a snippet of javascript for each JSX block, which when called, will render the JSX.
+  It also defines a `renderAllDjangoJSX` function which will do that for a given page.

 * Include the output file from `compilejsx` when bundling your JavaScript.
 It uses ECMAScript 2015 features and so might need some transpiling.

-* When rendered, the `jsx` template tag is replaced by an empty script tag, whose purpose is to store (as a data attribute) a snapshot of the contents of the template context at that point in the template.
+* When rendered by Django, the `jsx` template tag is replaced by an empty script tag, whose purpose is to store (as a data attribute) a snapshot of the contents of the template context at that point in the template.

 * At load time in a page with jsx tags, the page should call `renderAllDjangoJSX`.
-It will iterate over all the `jsx` script tags in the page's HTML, and render the appropriate React component into each one using the template context.
+It will iterate over all the `jsx` script tags in the page's HTML, and render the appropriate React component into each one using the template context from the script tag and the Javascript compiled from the original JSX.

 ## License